Interactive walkthrough — sample data

 How to read this

-This pattern often reflects structured exploration rather than casual browsing, especially when return visits cluster across a short window.
+This pattern often reflects structured exploration rather than casual browsing, especially when returns cluster in a short window.

 What to watch for next